Plácido Galindo

-Plácido Reynaldo Galindo Pardo (9 March 1906 – 22 October 1988) was a Peruvian football midfielder who played for Peru in the 1930 FIFA World Cup, where he also became the first ever player sent off in a World Cup match.
+Plácido Reynaldo Galindo Pando (9 March 1906 – 22 October 1988) was a Peruvian football midfielder who played for Peru in the 1930 FIFA World Cup, where he also became the first ever player sent off in a World Cup match.
 He also was a player, manager and president of Universitario de Deportes.

-Universitario de Deportes
+Club career

-Plácido Galindo played for Universitario de Deportes from 1924 to 1933.
+Galindo played for Universitario de Deportes from 1924 to 1933.
 As part of a group of students of the University of San Marcos he founded the then called Federación Universitaria de Fútbol in 1924.
 The club played friendly matches until it was admitted in the first Peruvian Primera División tournament in 1928, in which it ended as runner up.
 The next year Galindo and the club won the 1929 Peruvian Primera División.

 Galindo was part of the Peru-Chile XI, a squad of Peruvian and Chilean footballers of Alianza Lima, Atlético Chalaco, Colo-Colo and Universitario de Deportes that played 39 friendly matches in Europe between September 1933 and March 1934.
 His last match was against a Madrid XI on 8 December 1933.

-With Galindo as manager, Universitario won the 1934 Peruvian Primera División.